benjaminheath238/MinecraftAssetMaker/README.md

 The variable `home` represents the directory the binary was executed from.

+Sections can be created to separate loaded textures and imports by using `SECTION <name>`

 ### Texture creation

 1. Import the files using `IMPORT <name> <path>`